sharktrexer/link-reaper/README.md

                                until it times out.
   -dl, --disable_logging       Prevents creation of any log type files (does
                                not overwrite -show-afterlife)
+  -v, --verbose                Provide more information on the reaping
+                               process.
   --help                       Show this message and exit.
 ```